Loading the C-96

 Can I get parts?

 A few new parts, such as springs, grip panels, and firing pins are available new, as are stripper clips, and of course old parts salvaged from original guns are sold by the usual suspects.
-See the Bibliography and Links page for some sources.
-Replacing the recoil spring and the mainspring is always a good idea.
-Normally the trigger spring and firing pin spring don't need to be replaced.
-The magazine spring - the big zigzag one - is prone to failure after a few decades of use, and if yours has broken, you can get a replacement.
+See the Bibliography and Links page for some sources [Sorry - dead at the moment.] .
+The mainspring can get a bit tired, but it's not urgent to replace it, as nothing evil happens if it's too weak.
+The recoil spring is another matter.
+If it's obviously too short, it would probably be a good idea to replace it, to minimize chances of battering of the bolt stop.
+Normally the trigger spring and firing pin spring are fine and there's no point in replacing them.
+The magazine spring - the big zigzag one - sometimes breaks at the zigs after a few decades of use.
+Replacments are available (at least they were the last time I looked), though the shaping of the steel at the ends may not be quite right, possibly requiring a little touchup with a grinder.

 -